ClarityNLP/ClarityNLP/docs/setup/bare-bones-setup.rst

 Setup Solr
 ----------
 ClarityNLP uses `Solr <http://lucene.apache.org/solr/>`_ as its document store.
-If you do not have access to a hosted Solr instance, install Solr with Homebrew by running this command:
+If you do not have access to a hosted Solr instance you will need to install it on your system.

+**[MacOS]** Use Homebrew to install Solr with:
 ::
    brew install solr